solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     CREATE INDEX listings_listing_id ON listings (listing_id);
     ```

-3. Re-run the query to see the Sequential Scan is now removed and a Index Scan is now used improving the cost and execution times:
+3. Re-run the query to see the Sequential Scan is now removed and an `Index Scan` is now used to improve the cost and execution times:

     ```sql
         EXPLAIN ANALYZE select *